Canadian town mourns: 15 die when truck, bus collide

 The bus had 29 passengers, including the driver, when it crashed at about 5 p.m.
 Friday on Highway 35, police said.
 Among the dead are Broncos head coach Darcy Haugan, team captain Logan Schatz and radio announcer Tyler Bieber.

-Residents of this town of less than 6,000 have been leaving flowers, team jerseys and personal tributes on the steps of the entrance of the arena, forming a makeshift memorial.
-One tribute included a Kraft dinner box, a favorite meal of one of those killed.
+Residents of this town of less than 6,000 have been leaving flowers, team jerseys and personal tributes on the steps of the arena's entrance, forming a makeshift memorial.
+One tribute included a Kraft dinner box, which was a favorite meal of deceased forward Evan Thomas.
+A bouquet of pink roses adorned the box, which read "to Evan, game day special, love your billet brother and sister Colten and Shelby."

-"We are heartbroken and completely devastated," said team President Kevin Garinger, who housed one of the players involved in the accident.
-"We will never forget the members of our Broncos family who were taken from us and who were injured."

 Canadians have become mourners as they have learned more about the identities of the deceased on the bus that was driving the Humboldt Broncos hockey team to a crucial playoff game Friday against the Nipawin Hawks.

-"The worst nightmare has happened," said the league's president, Bill Chow, as his eyes welled up with tears.
+The names of all the dead and injured have not been released by police.

+"It's small town anywhere.
+We're devastated," said hockey club Vice President Randolph MacLEAN.
+"At the center of this, we have 15 souls who'll never go home again.
+We have 29 lives that will never be the same."

-Canadian police said the truck driver was initially detained but has since been released and provided with mental health assistance.
+Canadian police said the truck driver, who was not hurt, was initially detained but has since been released and provided with mental health assistance.
 Royal Canadian Mounted Police Assistant Commissioner Curtis Zablocki said it's too early to state a cause for the crash.

 "An entire country is in shock and mourning," Prime Minister Justin Trudeau said.
 "To the entire Humboldt community: We are here for you.
 As neighbors, as friends, and as Canadians, we grieve alongside you."